 15. If you would like your materials returned after the festival, please include a self-addressed, stamped envelope.

 16. Entrants may contact the SFIFF to find out if the Festival received the submission: firstname.lastname@example.org or (505) 349-1414.
 Filmmakers submitting through Filmfreeway can check their status through the website.

 17. The Filmmaker is responsible for all inbound shipping costs, domestic or international.

 18. All personal contact information is to remain confidential and not to be shared with any third parties.

 19. SFIFF reserves the right to use images from films selected in the Festival for marketing purposes.

 20. All decisions regarding award winners are considered final and incontestable.

-21. New Mexico Premiere is not required but the programing team may consider a films local premiere status when making final decisions.
+21. New Mexico Premiere is suggested but not required but the programing team may consider a films local premiere status when making final decisions.